 While many newly built decks are still being constructed of wood, if you want your new deck to last, low-maintenance is the way to go.
 This does, however, put many more choices in front of you as you consider design, product and colours.
 Let’s break it down.

 Like any new structure, planning is key.
 Understand your limitations first.
 Budget and usable land will be in the forefront of planning and how much you are prepared to spend on your new deck will greatly affect the design and product choice.
 Secondly, each municipality has rules.
 How close to your property lines can your build extend to?
 How high will the deck be?
 Will you need a permit?
 A call to your city building department will answer many of these questions and save a lot of headaches in the future.

 Next is the fun part.
-Make a list of design features that are must haves for your build, as well as any accessories such as lighting that you want to see on your design.
+Make a list of design features that are must-haves for your build and any accessories, such as lighting, that you want to see on your design.
 How big will your deck be?
 If you are not good at visualizing, consider spray painting your lawn to give you an idea of what the space looks like.
-Getting a 3D view of your property with the proposed deck in the backyard can go along way in helping you envision the end result.
-You may choose to design your own deck but it you want to leave it to the professionals, many deck companies provide free designs and will work with you on that design.
+Getting a 3D view of your property with the proposed deck in the backyard can go a long way in helping you envision the end result.
+You may choose to design your own deck, but if you want to leave it to the professionals, many deck companies provide free designs and will work with you on that design.

 Get Your Quotes